 - Rulers or straightedges (unless taking the AP Physics exam); no protractors.

 - Scratch paper – notes can be made on portions of the exam booklets.

 - Computers or calculators (unless AP-authorized for Calculus, Physics, or Statistics).

 - Watches that beep or have an alarm.
+Analog watches are allowed.

 - Clothing with subject-related information.

 - Electronic equipment (cell phone, smartphone, smartwatch, laptop, tablet computer, iPad, etc.); portable listening or recording devices (MP player, iPad, etc.); cameras or other photographic equipment; devices that can access the Internet; and any other electronic or communication devices.
-You will be asked to place all such devices and backpacks in your locker prior to entering the testing room.

 You can view the College Board’s complete policy at https://apstudent.collegeboard.org/takingtheexam/exam-policies/exam-day-policies.